 - Load testing with 500 concurrent users

-I measured from five Australian locations (Sydney, Melbourne, Brisbane, Perth, Adelaide) using both desktop and mobile connections.
-Tests ran for 30 days minimum to account for performance variations.
+I measured from five Australian locations, Sydney, Melbourne, Brisbane, Perth, and Adelaide, on both desktop and mobile connections.
+Tests ran for at least 30 days to catch performance swings.

 The Winners: Australian Hosting That Actually Works